idio-lang/DIPS/source/implementing-idio/reader/reading.rst

 ``#t``.

-We have now successfully evaluated :samp:`{func}` and :samp:`{arg}` giving the form we want to invoke as:
+We have now successfully evaluated :samp:`{func}` and :samp:`{arg}` giving the values for the form we want to invoke:

 .. parsed-literal::